goauthentik/authentik/website/blog/2023-05-04-i-gambled-against-react-and-lost/item.md

 Scroll through HackerNews and you’ll find numerous, often tense or fiery, discussions of frameworks.
 Some people will be diligent about costs and benefits but many will be brand-loyal; arguing on the behalf of one framework and trashing all the others.

-> “My fellow engineers, please stop asking ‘Is this process good or bad?’ and start asking “Is it well-suited to my situation?” - Jocelyn Goldfein, former engineering executive at Facebook and VMware
+> “My fellow engineers, please stop asking ‘Is this process good or bad?’ and start asking “Is it well-suited to my situation?” - [Jocelyn Goldfein](https://review.firstround.com/the-right-way-to-ship-software)), former engineering executive at Facebook and VMware

 The lesson I learned from choosing between Lit and React – and living with the consequences – is that these decisions are tradeoffs all the way down.

-Jocelyn Goldfein, a former engineering executive at Facebook and VMware, [frames it well](https://review.firstround.com/the-right-way-to-ship-software): “My fellow engineers, please stop asking ‘Is this process good or bad?’ and start asking “Is it well-suited to my situation?”

 The tricky part of this question is that identifying your situation is harder than it seems.
 Scale-ups and enterprises can rely on better pattern-matching than true, early startups can.
 Each startup, like [unhappy families](https://www.goodreads.com/quotes/7142-all-happy-families-are-alike-each-unhappy-family-is-unhappy), is unhappy in its own way.